friedbrice/friedbrice.github.io/_posts/2015-02-07-6-by-6-sudoku-solver.md

 - puzzles
 ---

 Last weekend, I needed to quickly find all the solutions to a 6-by-6 sudoku in 2-row-by-3-column blocks ([eg](http://www.google.com/search?q=6+by+6+sudoku)).
 There's an abundance of sudoku solvers online, for 9-by-9 sudokus.
 I decided it'd be an instructive use of my time to modify an existing solver to operate on the 6-by-6 variety, using, of course, Haskell.

 <!--break-->

 The solver I chose to modify is the almost-ten-year-old [Haskell sudoku solver in 707 bytes][1].
 I chose this solver mostly because of its small size: there'd be fewer moving parts to understand.
 This first thing I tried, in order to turn a 9-by-9 sudoku solver into a 6-by-6 sudoku solver, was a naive <code>s/9/6/g</code>.
 It compiled, but it didn't work.

   [1]: http://web.math.unifi.it/~maggesi/haskell_sudoku_solver.html

-Of course, it didn't work because it wasn't checking 2-by-3 blocks corrently!
+Of course, it didn't work because it wasn't checking 2-by-3 blocks correctly!

 The original source is devoid of comments, so the second thing I did was annotate the code heavily.
 You can find my fully-annotated version on [GitHub][2], but here's the original with only a few annotations added, for brevity:

   [2]: http://github.com/friedbrice/Haskell/blob/master/sudoku.hs